WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 ]
 ```

-There is also an optional setting where you can decide which post types that can use the template.
+There is also an optional setting where you decide which post types that can use the template.
-`postTypes`, followed by the name of the post type.
+The key is `postTypes`, followed by the name of the post type:

 ```json
 "customTemplates": [